tooevangelist/paysuper-docs/content/en/getting-started/project-products.md

 PaySuper determines the user’s region and applies the appropriate regional price.
 If a regional price is not specified, PaySuper calculates the price for the end user by converting the base price into the currency of this user.

 Apart from the price, a product may have a name, a short and full description, images, an icon and a text template.
 PaySuper supports downloading products via API or from files for synchronization with your e-commerce system.

+## Set up your project and products
+1. Navigate to the Project section in PaySuper Admin.
+2. Create a New Project.
+3. Add Products in the created New Project with all the required information.